 Are they coming from your boss, the person frowning in the fourth row or simply through the ether?

-They are your thoughts, they are coming directly from you and that means you get to change them if you don’t like them.
+They are your thoughts, they are coming directly from you.
+That means you get to change them if you don’t like them.

-The best public speaking coach in the world can’t change them for you, that’s your responsibility.
-They can guide, influence and inspire you to change them but you still have to flick the switch in your own mind.
+The best public speaking coach in the world can’t change them for you; that’s your responsibility.
+A good coach can guide, influence and inspire you to change them but you still have to flick the switch in your own mind.

 It’s a great deal easier than you’ve been conditioned to believe too.

 Imagine your car has just broken down because you have a flat tyre.
-You wouldn’t just sit in the car for the rest of the day sulking about how much of a bad driver you must be and how these things always happen to you, would you?
+You wouldn’t just sit in the car for the rest of the day sulking about how much of a bad driver you must be.
+You wouldn’t simply sit there sulking, as you wonder how these things always happen to you, would you?

-Once you’ve become aware that they tyre is flat you would change it and get straight back behind the wheel.
+Once you’ve become aware that the tyre is flat you would change it and get straight back behind the wheel.

 Public speaking anxiety is largely the same.
-You make yourself aware of what exactly it is that is causing you to break down, which in this case is some very specific thoughts and then you make a decision to change those thoughts.
+You make yourself aware of what exactly it is that is causing you to break down.
+Its likely to be some very specific thoughts.
+The mindful presenter will make a decision to identify and change those unhelpful thoughts.

-Some may say that’s a terrible analogy if they don’t know how to change a tyre and my response is that if it kept happening to you then you would make it your business to learn and to practice until you know how to fit a new tyre.
+Some may say that’s a terrible analogy if they don’t know how to change a tyre.
+My response is that if it kept happening to you then you would make it your business to learn and to practice until you know how to fit a new tyre.

 Imagination – “Imagination is more important than knowledge.” – Albert Einstein

 The last time you were overly anxious about a presentation ask yourself what you were imagining at the time.
-It’s often the case that when we have a significant speaking opportunity we imagine forgetting our words, being paralyzed, the audience yawning our technology failing or making a fool of ourselves.
-It’s no wonder we can’t sleep, eat, or breathe let alone speak.
+Sometimes we imagine forgetting our words, being paralyzed, the audience yawning, our technology failing.

 Don’t imagine your audience naked or try to picture them in their underwear, that’s futile.
-Picture them as friends and imagine yourself having a conversation with them rather than trying to lecture or impress them.
-See them as fellow human beings who are your equals who simply want to know whether you can help them because you have knowledge, information or expertise they don’t have.
+Picture them as friends and imagine yourself having a conversation with them.
+Abandon the image of trying to lecture or impress them.
+See them as fellow human beings who are your equals.
+A group of people who simply want to know whether you can help make their lives better, easier or happier.

 Ask yourself how you can help your audience use their imaginations to bring your message to life.
 You won’t stimulate their imagination by simply dumping a load of data into their minds.
 Paint pictures in their minds, be creative, tell them stories and help them to see what you are saying too.